rust-lang/lang-team/src/decision_process/examples.md

 >
 > I appreciate the potential impact this may have on the ecosystem.
 However, I
 > feel that as now described in section XYZ of the RFC, the value of A
-> outweighs the risk of B, and we've now mitigated the potential risk by...
+> outweighs the risk of B, and I think C mitigates the potential risk by...

-(Notice that while Niklaus feels that the team has understood Grace's concern, he does not use "We" in his response, and does not imply that his summary represents the entire team.
+(Notice that while Niklaus feels that the team has understood Grace's concern, he does not speak for the entire team or imply that his summary represents the entire team.
 Niklaus is just withdrawing his own support for the concern.)

 At this point, the entire team other than Grace agrees that the proposal should move forward: